meheleventyone/zig-wasm-test/README.md

 # zig-wasm-test
 A minimal Web Assembly example built from Zig's init-lib.

-I expanded on this great gist from @josephg.
+Originally expanded on this great gist from @josephg but now superceded with better support in 0.4.0:

 https://gist.github.com/josephg/873a21d4558fd69aeccea19c3df96672